-An electric toothbrush is a tool, that uses electricity from a power source (normally a built-in battery) to automatically move the bristles on the brush head (so you do not have to) in a way that will maximize how effectively you clean your teeth when the brush is in use.
+An electric toothbrush is a tool, that uses electricity from a power source (normally a built in battery) to automatically move the bristles on the brush head (so you do not have to) in a way that will maximise how effectively you clean your teeth when the brush is in use.

 To take the power from the battery to move the brush head requires several components and some electrical circuitry.
 These key components work together to clean the teeth.

 Upon pressing the power/on button found on an electric toothbrush, parts within the brush handle move to activate a switch on a circuit board.
 As this switch is activated, power is drawn from the battery and taken through the circuit to the motor which begins to spin.

 As the motor spins, a cam and gear system converts the high speed spinning motion produced from by the motor and turns it into a back and forth brushing motion that cleans your teeth.

 This motion is designed to mimic the brushing of teeth, like you would if using a manual toothbrush.

 As the cam connected to the motor turns, the crank pulls one way, and then the other, reducing the speed and converting it to a side to side motion.
 A gearing then passes this motion up through the top of the brush handle and to the connected brush head that ultimately cleans the teeth.